 The New Jersey Board of Public Utilities was one of the original founding partners of Sustainable Jersey.
-Since the program's inception, the BPU has provided funding for program development and implementation.
-This document sets forth the Scope of Work and Proposed Budget for the Fiscal Year 2014 Compliance Filing.
-Upon approval, Sustainable Jersey will submit a detailed work plan to BPU for review.
+Since the program's inception the BPU has provided funding for program development and implementation.
+This document summarizes the Scope of Work and Budget for the Fiscal Year 2015 Compliance Filing.